Hendricks goes 8 innings, Cubs beat Cardinals 5-1

+CHICAGO (AP) — Kyle Hendricks hit his spots and kept hitters off balance.
+It was a command performance at a big moment for the Chicago Cubs.

-CHICAGO (AP) — Kyle Hendricks went eight innings, and the NL Central-leading Chicago Cubs beat the second-place St. Louis Cardinals 5-1 on Monday.
+Hendricks went eight innings, and the NL Central-leading Cubs beat the second-place St. Louis Cardinals 5-1 on Monday.

-The Cubs got just the sort of start they needed from Hendricks and closed out the five-game series on a winning note after losing three straight.
-They lead their longtime rivals by 2 1/2 games.
+Led by Hendricks and a 10-hit attack, Chicago closed out the five-game series on a winning note after losing three straight.
+It leads the defending division champions by 2 1/2 games.

 Hendricks (5-4) gave up a run and seven hits in his second straight win.
 He also struck out four and walked none in his 38th consecutive start with two walks or less — the most by a Cubs pitcher since at least 1901.